-The Intelligence Internship at ATIC is a full-time program offered in residence at the Advanced Technical Intelligence Center (ATIC) in Dayton, Ohio.
-This program is designed to provide students with the necessary tools to be successful analysts in the intelligence community.
+The Intelligence Internship at ATIC is a full-time internship offered in residence at the Advanced Technical Intelligence Center (ATIC) in Dayton, Ohio.
+This internship is designed to provide students with the necessary tools to be successful analysts in the intelligence community.
 The Intelligence Internship at ATIC includes classroom training, research experience and, if eligible, the sponsorship of the student for a top-secret security clearance.
 A 15-week program is available during Fall and Spring semesters as well as either a 15-week or 10-week program during the Summer.

 Security Clearance Benefits